APIDevTools/openapi-schemas/README.md

 License
 --------------------------
-openapi-schemas is 100% free and open-source, under the [MIT license](LICENSE).
+OpenAPI Schemas is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.